-Patrick Mahomes, Chiefs agree to 10-year contract extension worth $450M: report
+Patrick Mahomes, Chiefs agree to 10-year contract extension worth up to $503M: report

 Mahomes will be tied to Kansas City through the 2031 NFL season